vuo/vuo/node/vuo.image/descriptions/vuo.image.tileable.md

 ![](tileable.png)

-You can then connect the output of this node to `Tile Image`:
+You can then connect the output of this node to [Tile Image](vuo-node://vuo.image.tile):

 ![](tileable-tiled.png)